Punjab polls: Charanjit Channi to contest from Chamkaur Sahib, Navjot Sidhu from Amritsar East

 Meanwhile, actor Sonu Sood’s sister Malvika Sood will fight from Moga.
 She joined the party on Monday.

-Harjot Kamal, the sitting Congress MLA from Moga constituency, was seen at the Bharatiya Janata Party office in Chandigarh, NDTV reported.
+Harjot Kamal, the sitting Congress MLA from Moga constituency, later joined the Bharatiya Janata Party in Chandigarh.
+He questioned the Congress’s choice of ignoring him and giving Malvika Sood the ticket, PTI reported.

+“What are her qualifications?” he asked.
+“She is just Sonu Sood’s sister.”

 Apart from Kamal, the party has denied tickets to three sitting MLAs, The Indian Express reported.
 This includes Deputy Speaker Ajaib Singh Bhatti from Malout, Nathu Ram, the Balluana (SC) MLA, and Channi’s brother Manohar Singh.
 The chief minister wanted his brother to be fielded from Bassi Pathana.